 50MW Kidston Solar Project (KS1)

-- KS1 is the first of three projects that comprise the Kidston Renewable Energy Hub, located in Kidston, Far-North Queensland (270km NW of Townsville).
+- KS1 is the first of three projects that comprise the Kidston Clean Energy Hub, located in Kidston, Far-North Queensland (270km NW of Townsville).

 - This site was selected in order to take advantage of the existing infrastructure left behind from the closed Kidston Gold Mine, in addition to the ideal natural climatic conditions found in this region (situated in the highest solar radiation zone in the country).